ElioDillenberg/Push_Swap_42/README.md

 Set of available instructions:

-PA: push the top element from the B stack on top of the A stack
+PA: push the top element from the B stack on top of the A stack\n
-PB: push the top element from the A sack on top of the B stack
+PB: push the top element from the A sack on top of the B stack\n
-SA: swap the top two element from the A stack
+SA: swap the top two element from the A stack\n
 SB: swap the top two element from the B stack
 RA: the first element of the A stack is pushed to the bottom of the A stack
 RB: the first element of the B stack is pushed to the bottom of the B stack